-Income taxes and recoverability of potential deferred tax assets

-In assessing the probability of realizing income tax assets recognized, management makes estimates related to expectations of future taxable income, applicable tax planning opportunities, expected timing of reversals of existing temporary differences and the likelihood that tax positions taken will be sustained upon examination by applicable tax authorities.
+Income taxes and recoverability of potential deferred tax assets opportunities, expected timing of reversals of existing temporary differences and the likelihood that tax positions taken will be sustained upon examination by applicable tax authorities.
 In making its assessments, management gives additional weight to positive and negative evidence that can be objectively verified.
 Estimates of future taxable income are based on forecasted cash flows from operations and the application of existing tax laws in each jurisdiction.
 The Company considers whether relevant tax planning opportunities are within the Company's control, are feasible, and are within management's ability to implement.
 Examination by applicable tax authorities is supported based on individual facts and circumstances of the relevant tax position examined in light of all available evidence.
 Where applicable tax laws and regulations are either unclear or subject to ongoing varying interpretations, it is reasonably possible that changes in these estimates can occur that materially affect the amounts of income tax assets recognized.
 Also, future changes in tax laws could limit the Company from realizing the tax benefits from the deferred tax assets.
 The Company reassesses unrecognized income tax assets at each reporting period.